๐Ÿ““Intro to Creative Writing

 Person vs. Person

-• Plot catalyst function means most stories use this conflict to trigger events, even when deeper conflicts lie beneath
+• Plot catalyst is the role this conflict most often plays.
+Most stories use Person vs. Person to trigger events, even when deeper conflicts lie beneath the surface.

-Compare: Person vs. Person vs. Person vs. Self—external conflicts show what characters do; internal conflicts show why they do it.
+Compare: Person vs. Person shows what characters do; Person vs. Self shows why they do it.
 Strong fiction layers both.
-If your protagonist fights a villain, ask: what internal conflict makes this fight personally meaningful?
+If your protagonist fights a villain, ask yourself: what internal conflict makes this fight personally meaningful to them?

 Environmental Conflict: Forces Beyond Human Control

-These conflicts pit characters against impersonal, often overwhelming forces—nature, fate, or the supernatural.
+These conflicts pit characters against impersonal, often overwhelming forces.
 The character's agency is tested against powers that cannot be reasoned with or negotiated.

 Person vs. Nature

-• Human limitation becomes the theme; nature doesn't care about your protagonist's goals or morality
+• Human limitation becomes the theme.
+Nature doesn't care about your protagonist's goals or morality.
+It simply is.

 Person vs. Fate/God